ThemeLuxury/themeluxury/README.md

 ### Hi there 👋

-Hello, We are the Development Team of ThemeLuxury.
+We are the Development Team of ThemeLuxury.
 We have over 6 years of experience in designing, developing and customizing WordPress.

 Premium WordPress Themes and Bootstrap Templates developed by ThemeLuxury will bring you a website with a beautiful, modern, fully responsive, easy to use, and flexible, customizable interface.